Parmelia Green Hydrogen Project

 Project description

-As part of Phase Two testing, a Technical Feasibility Study, supported by a AUD$300,000 grant from the second round of awards under the Western Australian Government’s Renewable Hydrogen Fund, has been completed and involved testing the pipeline material in a gaseous hydrogen environment and comparing the pipeline material performance against Phase One results and international research.
+The Parmelia Gas Pipeline Hydrogen Conversion Technical Feasibility Study, supported by a AUD$300,000 grant under the Western Australian Government’s Renewable Hydrogen Fund, was completed in 2023 and involved testing the pipeline material in a gaseous hydrogen environment.